-Avast and AVG are two reliable antivirus programs that offer perfect malware detection rates, a variety of useful features, and easy-to-use interfaces.
+Avast and AVG are two reliable antivirus programs with perfect malware detection rates, useful features, and easy-to-use interfaces.
 Both are well-suited for users looking for straightforward protection and added tools for online safety.

-While both apps are very similar, there are some notable differences.
+The two apps are very similar since they are owned by the same company (Avast acquired AVG in 2016), but there are some notable differences.
 For example, Avast provides two interfaces: Premium Security and Avast One.
 Premium Security offers more advanced customization, and Avast One has a built-in VPN with more integrated tools.

 AVG, meanwhile, offers a single antivirus app with better optimization tools, but accessing its full suite of features requires downloading multiple additional apps.

 Avast provides privacy-focused features and an all-in-one app (Avast One).
-It’s ideal and better for users who prioritize privacy and want a more user-friendly antivirus.
+It’s ideal for users who prioritize privacy and want a more user-friendly antivirus.

 AVG offers good malware protection and system optimization tools.
 If you’re looking for an antivirus that boosts your PC’s performance while providing excellent online security, AVG is the better option.